CrispStrobe/gmp-ios-builder/README.md

 ## Credits

-This project modernizes and extends the concepts from [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) to create a full-featured mathematical computing stack.
+This project modernizes and extends concepts from [NeoTeo/gmp-ios-builder](https://github.com/NeoTeo/gmp-ios-builder) to create a full-featured mathematical computing stack with unified Flutter integration.